DanielKehoe/learn-rails-copilot/10_Introduction.md

 Welcome.
 This book is *Learn Ruby on Rails with Copilot*.

 It is written for Rails 7.0.
-Check the [list of Rails releases](https://rubyonrails.org/category/releases) to see if the book is up to date.
+To see if the book is up to date, check the [list of Rails releases](https://rubyonrails.org/category/releases).

-In this book, you'll build a working web application so you'll gain hands-on experience.
+In this book, you'll build a working web application.
 You'll use [GitHub Copilot](https://github.com/features/copilot) to help you learn.
 Copilot is an artificial intelligence assistant for programmers.
-I'll explian in the
+I'll explain in the next chapter why you should use Copilot.

-After explaining how to set up your local development environment with Copilot, the book dives into hands-on coding.
+The book dives into hands-on coding.
 If you're new to web development, I don't want you to get lost so I've written a companion book *Learn Ruby on Rails: First Steps* to give you the background that working developers (and many book authors) assume everyone knows.

-Read my book *Learn Ruby on Rails: First Steps* to get the big picture that's missing from other tutorials.
+Read my other book *Learn Ruby on Rails: First Steps* to get the big picture that's missing from other tutorials.
 Read it anywhere, on your phone or tablet.
 It introduces key concepts so you'll have a solid foundation for continued study.
-You can get started coding with this book before you finish the *First Steps* book.

 This book *Learn Ruby on Rails with Copilot* is for hands-on learning so you'll need your computer to follow this tutorial.
+You can get started coding here before you finish the *First Steps* book.

 In this book, I also provide links to videos.
 You can find the videos on [YouTube](https://www.youtube.com/user/RailsApps).

 ![The application you will build.\label{fig:book_two_application}](images/figures/learn-rails.png)